keith/smileykeith.com/_posts/2014-01-27-ipsec-l2tp-vpn-on-a-raspberry-pi-running-arch-linux.md

 WantedBy=multi-user.target
 ```

-As you can see in this script I added a few things from the original
-article.
-I wanted to make sure that the boot command would launch after
+I added a few things here as well.
+I wanted to make sure that the boot command
-the network settings had been established and before the other VPN
+would launch after the network settings had been established and before the
-software was launched.
-I'm not sure how much of these changes would be
+other VPN software was launched.
+I'm not sure how many of these changes would
-required for systemd to do what I wanted it to but the order really
+be required for systemd to do what I wanted it to but the order really seemed
-seemed to matter for me here.
-After you create this service enable it
+to matter for here.
+After you create this service enable it within systemd
-within systemd with:
+with:

 ```
 systemctl enable vpnboot.service